Terasaki Budokan of Los Angeles Sports Complex

 Los Angeles, California

-As a place where competitive sports were to be played, the idea of samurai swords and, specifically, interpreting the patterns created by the converging cloth binding (ito) on the hilt of the ancient sword.
-The design further evolved to be married with, and reminiscent of, the linear patterns created by the Japanese craft art of Yakisugi-ita or burnt cedar planking, the lines mimicking the flowing patterns created by the burnt veins of the cedar planks.
+As a place where competitive sports are to be played, the idea of linear, flowing bands are a modern interpretation inspired by samurai swords—specifically, the patterns created by the converging cloth binding (ito) on the hilt of the ancient sword.
+The design further evolved to be married with, and reminiscent of, the linear patterns created by the Japanese craft art of Yakisugi-ita or burnt cedar planking—the lines mimicking the flowing patterns created by the burnt veins of the cedar planks.
 Either interpretation can be seen in the final design which is, at once, monumental and modern while harkening back to the culture of the community at the center of the building’s design vision.